 Classical conditioning is also known as Pavlovian conditioning or respondent conditioning.
 It’s all the same.
 Classical conditioning is the popular one, so we’ll stick to that term.

-Classical conditioning refers to the linking of a previously neutral, unobtrusive item with another item that elicits a physiological response.
+Classical conditioning refers to the linking of a neutral item with another item that elicits a bodily response.
 Because of the linking, either item can subsequently produce that physiological response.

 Let’s say you’re watching the Oscars.
 Of course, the expensive gowns and uncomfortable onstage banter captivate you, but suddenly you’re quite thirsty.
-You rush to the kitchen to quickly grab some milk from the back corner of the fridge, and in no time, you’re back in front of the television to witness Jared Leto walking onto the stage to accept his best-supporting Oscar for Dallas Buyers Club.
-His long ombre locks captivate you.
-You’ve never seen a better example of ombre hair on a man or a woman.
-Suddenly, he’s in front of the microphone and talking about his mother.
-You swipe away a tear because you’re a sap for a good mother story.
-With tearless eyes, you refocus on Jared Leto’s face, hair, red bow tie … and now you’re gagging!
-The milk that you had just downed was sour!
-Disgustingly sour.
-You collapse to the floor clutching your ribs as your insides make their way out.
+You rush to the kitchen to quickly grab some milk from the corner of the fridge, and in no time, you’re back in front of the television to witness the acceptance speech for the best actor.
+He’s thanking his mother.
+You wipe away a tear because you’re a sap for a good mother story … and you’re gagging and spitting out the soured milk.
+You run bent over to vomit in the washroom.

-In our example, you had a bad, bad physiological response to sour milk while watching Jared Leto accept his Oscar.
-During that event, your brain formed a link between the sour milk and Jared Leto.
-Now, either Jared Leto or sour milk can elicit the unsettled stomach and vomit response.
+In our example, you had a bad, bad physiological response to soured milk while watching the actor get his Oscar.
+During that event, your brain formed a link between the sour milk and the Oscar winner.
+Now, either the Oscar winner or sour milk can elicit the unsettled stomach and vomit response.

 Now, I’ll introduce some technical mumbo-jumbo.
-Skip this section if you hate lingo (like me, ironically enough).
+Skip this section if you hate lingo.

 Unconditioned stimulus: This is the item that naturally elicits a biological response.
 In our example, the unconditioned stimulus is the sour milk.

 Unconditioned response: This term refers to the automatic and natural response to an unconditioned stimulus.
-This would be the vomit resulting from drinking sour milk in our example.
+This would be the vomit resulting from drinking sour milk.

 Conditioned stimulus: The conditioned stimulus is the previously neutral item that your brain links with an unconditioned stimulus.
-Jared Leto (thanks for being a good sport!) is the conditioned stimulus in our example.
+The Oscar winner is the conditioned stimulus in our example.

-Conditioned response: The conditioned response is the reaction elicited by a previously neutral item: the vomit at the concert.
+Conditioned response: This is the reaction elicited by a previously neutral item: the vomit at the movie theater.

 Ivan Pavlov: Wikimedia Commons